WillHanighen/CottagePlayer/README.md

 4. Navigate to `http://localhost:8000`:
    - If you're not authenticated you'll be redirected to `/auth-required` with a Google sign-in button.
    - After authenticating with an admin account you can manage users at `/admin/users`.
+   - Use the sidebar to jump to dedicated library views (Music & Playlists, Movies, TV Shows, Photos & GIFs).
+   - Manage playlists via the Music view: create, rename, add/remove items, and delete playlists directly from the UI.

 ## Environment Variables